 Indirect Prompt Injection

 Another form of prompt injection is known as indirect prompt injection, where adversarial instructions are introduced through a third-party data source, such as a web search or API call.
-For instance, in a conversation with Bing chat, which has internet search capabilities, you may instruct it to explore a random website.
-If this website contains malicious prompts, cleverly concealed as white text, Bing chat might unwittingly read and comply with these instructions.
-What distinguishes this from direct injection is that you are not explicitly instructing Bing chat to convey certain information; instead, you are guiding it to an external resource that may contain manipulative content.
-This characterizes an indirect injection attack, where the problem is initiated not by the user or the language model but by a malicious third party.
+For instance, when conversing with Bing Chat, which has internet search capabilities, a user may instruct the chatbot to explore a certain website.
+If this website contains malicious prompts, cleverly concealed as white text, Bing Chat may unwittingly read and comply with this user input.

 Visual Prompt Injection

-As GenAI apps evolve into multi-modal systems capable of processing diverse inputs, such as images, the potential for injection arises from various origins.
-In such scenarios, the textual prompt might be entirely benign, while the image itself could harbor malicious instructions.
-These instructions might be cleverly formatted and colored to remain imperceptible to users.
-The following example illustrates how GPT-4 was deceived into providing a wholly different response due to concealed and manipulative instructions embedded within the accompanying image.
+With GenAI apps evolving into multi-modal systems capable of processing images and other diverse inputs, the potential for prompt injection risks emerges from an expanding range of sources.
+In such scenarios, the textual prompt might be entirely benign, while the image itself could harbor malicious prompts.
+These instructions might be cleverly formatted and colored to remain invisible to users.

 Why is it so hard to block prompt injections?

-In the past, most security layers relied on heuristics, pattern matching, regex, unsafe tokens, and similar methods.
+In the past, most security layers relied on heuristics, pattern matching, regex, unsafe tokens, code injection, and similar methods.
 However, with the shift to an unstructured interface, the challenge has become significantly more complex.
 Now, the system must handle various types of inputs, in multiple languages, with varying token counts, across diverse application use cases, cultures, and user bases.
 The possibilities for both correct and incorrect inputs are virtually limitless.
 Consequently, in combating the continuous and infinite nature of these possibilities, the most effective approach involves employing models that can autonomously generate an infinite array of possibilities.

 It's crucial to emphasize that this is not a problem with a definitive solution; there won't be a foolproof remedy.
 However, the goal is to implement a solution that significantly complicates the attacker's efforts, making their task much more challenging.